ewjoachim/poetry-to-pre-commit/README.md

 `poetry.lock`.
 In `.pre-commit-config.yaml`, it will identify the corresponding hook, and set the `additional_dependencies` key to the list sorted of all the dependencies.
+If you pass the option `--do-not-add`, packages that are already in your pre-commit config file will be updated or removed (if they are not listed in any of the considered poetry dependencies' groups), but no new packages will be added.
+You should use this to avoid installing unecessary dependencies in the pre-commit environment, e.g. if mypy does not need all of them to type check your project.

 ## Credit where it's due